department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0003-form-submission-purge-plan.md

   - Utilize Sidekiq to run a background job daily during off-peak hours.
   - Job steps:
     1. Query `FormSubmission` records with an `updated_at` older than 60 days and a status of `"vbms"`.
+    2. Emit a `pii.deleting` event to notify subscribers before purging sensitive data.
-    2. Purge sensitive data from identified records.
+    3. Purge sensitive data from identified records.
-    3. Delete associated PDFs from S3.
+    4. Delete associated PDFs from S3.
+    5. Emit a `pii.deleted` event to log and track the completion of the purge process.

-- **ActiveSupport Notification for Deletion**:
+- **ActiveSupport Notifications for Deletion**:

-  - Emit an `ActiveSupport::Notification` event when deleting PII:
+  - **Pre-Deletion Notification**:
+    Emit an `ActiveSupport::Notification` event before purging sensitive data to allow subscribers to access any necessary information before it is deleted:

+    ```ruby
+    ActiveSupport::Notifications.instrument(
+      "pii.deleting",
+      {
+        record_type: "FormSubmission",
+        benefits_intake_uuid: form_submission.benefits_intake_uuid,
+        current_data: form_submission.attributes,
+        scheduled_for_deletion_at: Time.current
+      }
+    )
+    ```

+    This ensures that subscribers can process or archive any data required before the deletion occurs.

+  - **Post-Deletion Notification**:
+    Emit a `pii.deleted` event to track and log the final completion of the purge process:

     ```ruby
     ActiveSupport::Notifications.instrument(
       "pii.deleted",